Agnieszka Holland: Career

 Holland began her career as an assistant director for Polish film directors Krzysztof Zanussi and Andrzej Wajda.
-Her credits include Zanussi's 1973 film, Iluminacja (Illumination), and Wajda's 1983 film, Danton.
+Her credits include Zanussi's 1973 film Iluminacja (Illumination), and Wajda's 1983 film Danton.
 She was first assistant director on Wajda's 1976 Man of Marble, an experience which gave her the capability to explore political and moral issues within the confines of an oppressive regime.
 Though she had a large role to play in the success of this film, her name was kept off of the credits because of censorship laws.
-In the first part of her career, Holland was unable to release any films under her own name because of the harsh censorship of Communist authorities.
-Wajda offered to adopt her but she refused, convinced that she could eventually release films under own name.
+In the first part of her career, owing to censorship by Communist authorities, Holland was unable to release any films under her own name.
+Wajda offered to adopt her, but she refused, convinced that she could eventually release films under own name.
 Her first major film was Provincial Actors (Aktorzy Prowincjonalni), a 1978 chronicle of tense backstage relations within a small-town theater company which was an allegory of Poland's contemporary political situation.
 It won the International Critics Prize at the 1980 Cannes Film Festival.

-Holland directed two more major films in Poland, Fever (Gorączka, 1980, entered in the 31st Berlin International Film Festival) and A Lonely Woman (Kobieta samotna) in 1981, before immigrating to France shortly before the December 1981 imposition of martial law in Poland.
+Holland directed two more major films in Poland, Fever (Gorączka, 1980; entered in the 31st Berlin International Film Festival) and A Lonely Woman (Kobieta samotna) in 1981, before immigrating to France shortly before the December 1981 imposition of martial law in Poland.
 She was told that she could not return to Poland, and was unable to see or even have any contact with her daughter for over eight months.
 During this time, though safe, Holland was unable to create any successful films on her own.

-Knowing she could not return to communist Poland, Holland wrote scripts for fellow Polish filmmakers in exile: Wajda's Danton, A Love in Germany (1983), The Possessed (1988) and Korczak (1990).
+Knowing she could not return to communist Poland, Holland wrote scripts for fellow Polish filmmakers: Wajda's Danton, A Love in Germany (1983), The Possessed (1988) and Korczak (1990).
 She also developed her own projects with Western European production companies, directing Angry Harvest (1985), To Kill a Priest (1988) and Olivier, Olivier (1992).
 Holland received an Academy Award nomination for Best Foreign Language Film for Angry Harvest, a West German production about a Jewish woman on the run during World War II.